DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/20 In Groups.md

 If you use modular approaches and have more than one item type in a Form, declare the simple items as in the example below.

-The code below shows two groups in a Form with two columns.
+The folowing code shows two groups in a Form with two columns.
 Each group occupies a separate column, and the `Personal Information` group has two columns inside it:

 ---
 ##### jQuery